March 6-8, 2020

-Webelos Do Your Best is a camp out designed to introduce Webelos to the many outdoor adventures of Boy Scouting.
+Webelos Do Your Best is a camp out designed to introduce Webelos Scouts to the many outdoor adventures of Scouting.
 This awesome weekend event includes patrol-method camping and Scout activities.
-On Saturday morning, Webelos patrols compete in Webelos skills (first aid, fire building, camping skills, games, knots) and during the afternoon local Boy Scout troops teach basic Boy Scout skills.
-The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
+On Saturday morning, Webelos dens compete in Scouting skills (first aid, fire building, camping skills, games, knots) and during the afternoon local troops teach basic Scouting skills.
+The dens are judged on den flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.

 Registration opens in January.